Skip to main content

 Object access attempts

-Now that you know what to pay attention to in your Active Directory audits, let’s dive into the best practices that are based on this knowledge.
+Now that you know what to pay attention to in your Active Directory audits, let’s dive into the best practices that can be derived from this knowledge.

-Every organization has its own strategy to secure Active Directory with an audit, but the most effective Active Directory auditing best practices are as follows:
+Every organization has its own strategy for securing Active Directory with an audit, but the most effective best practices for Active Directory auditing are as follows:

 1